cnovilloc/Symmetric-Triangular-Well-Stark-Effect/README.md

 # Symmetric-Triangular-Well-Stark-Effect
 Numerical implementation for studying the Stark effect in the symmetric triangular quantum well using perturbative and semiclassical methods.

-# Symmetric-Triangular-Well-Stark-Effect

-Numerical study of the Stark effect in the symmetric triangular quantum well.

 ## Contents

 - `CodeEnergyCorrections.ipynb`